Last Updated: March 26, 2026

 Contrary to popular belief, these fish are not true anthias species belonging to the Anthias genus.
 Instead, they belong to the Pseudanthias genus.
 As a fish species of Pseudanthias, these medium-sized fish have very bright colors that bring great contrast to the aquarium setting.

 Lyretail anthias are native to the Indo-West Pacific Ocean.
-They can be found throughout the Red Sea as well as off the coasts of Japan, Australia, and South Africa.
+They is found throughout the Red Sea as well as off the coasts of Japan, Australia, and South Africa.
 There, these fish form huge harems in clear tropical waters consisting of one male and up to 10 females1.
 They depend on coral reefs for protection and food, mainly zooplankton.

 Hermaphroditism And Sexual Dimorphism